01-edu/public/subjects/devops/cloud-design/README.md

 ### Deployment:

-Deploy the containerized microservices on your cloud platform using an orchestration tool like Kubernetes or AWS ECS.
-Ensure that the services are load-balanced and can communicate with each other securely.
+Deploy the containerized microservices on AWS using an orchestration tool like AWS ECS or EKS.
+Ensure that the services are load-balanced (consider using AWS Elastic Load Balancer) and can communicate with each other securely.

 > You can use your `orchestrator` project solution.

 ### Monitoring and logging:

 Set up monitoring and logging tools to track the performance and health of your application.
-Use tools like Prometheus, Grafana, and ELK stack to visualize metrics and logs.
+Use tools like CloudWatch, Prometheus, Grafana, and ELK stack to visualize metrics and logs.

 ### Optimization: